 Changing Frame Width

-The procedure discribed above is the same to change the rear dropout width.
+The procedure described above is the same to change the rear dropout width.
 It is possible to change steel frames from 126mm (a common 6 or 7 speed width) to the wider 130mm.
 Measure the hub width and measure the inside witdth of the frame.
 Pull out one side one-half of the difference, checking with the caliper.
 Pull out the other stay the other half of the difference.
 Use the FAG-2 to maintain the centering.

-The head tube, top tube, down tube and seat tube comprise the "main frame", or front triangle.
+The head tube, top tube, down tube and seat tube comprise the “main frame,” or front triangle.
 Significnat alignment issues are uncommon from this part of the bike.
 If this part of the frame has become bent, repair is especially difficult, and is not generally recommended.

 The axis of the head tube should be parallel to the axis of the seat tube.
 One method to determine this is a frame table, typically used by frame builders.
-This is a "surface plate", on which the bike frame is mounted.
+This is a “surface plate,” on which the bike frame is mounted.
 A series of measurements are taken to determine alignment.
 It is the most accurate method for checking alignment.

 An alternative and practical method uses an angle finder.
 Simply mount the bike in a repair stand, or even lean bike against a wall.
 Measure and note the head tube angle.
 Compare this to the seat tube angle.
 If the two are within a degree, the bike should be adequately aligned.
 For example, if the head tube reads 89-degrees, the seat tube should read between 88 and 90-degrees.